 Put on the wheel.
-Tighten the wheel nuts thoroughly.
+Tighten the wheel bolts thoroughly.

 Lower the car so that the wheels cannot rotate.

-Tighten the wheel nuts crosswise.
-It is important that the wheel nuts are tightened with the correct tightening torque.
+Tighten the wheel bolts crosswise.
+It is important that the wheel bolts are tightened properly.
+Tighten to 140 Nm.
 Check the torque with a torque wrench.

 Refit any full wheel covers.

 - After a tyre has been inflated, always refit the dust cap in order to avoid damage to the valve from gravel, dirt, etc.

 - Only use plastic dust caps.
 Metal dust caps can rust and become difficult to unscrew.

 The wheel cover outlet for the valve must be positioned over the valve on the wheel rim during fitting.